goldenrecursion/predicates/README.md

 A brief overview: predicates are used in triples - the building blocks of facts that link entities together forming a graph.
 The Golden protocol supports a rich schema with a growing number of predicates and qualifiers.
 Anyone can propose changes by opening a PR in this repo.

 ## How to contribute
-Check out our [contribution guide](https://www.notion.so/goldenhq/Predicate-Improvement-Process-42612ae10a6043918763ae23e6d513d3) for detailed instructions on how to make changes and join our [Discourse Forum](https://forum.golden.xyz/).
+Check out our [contribution guide](https://www.notion.so/goldenhq/Predicate-Improvement-Process-42612ae10a6043918763ae23e6d513d3) for detailed instructions on how to make changes.

 ## Resources
 - [Overview of Golden Protocol](https://golden.xyz/)